-Mansions in Neu-Westend
+Mansions in New Westend

 Olympic Stadium and Pichelsberg

-Nature reserve Fließwiese and Murellenberg
+Nature Reserve Fließwiese and Murellenberg